 A standard dosage has yet to be determined, but most supplements come in 500-750 mg doses.

-Synthesized GABA should be used carefully with high blood pressure medications since it can cause blood pressure to drop too low.
-(11)
+GABA supplements should be used carefully with high blood pressure medications since they can cause blood pressure to drop too low

-It should be avoided by pregnant or breastfeeding women since its safety in these situations has not been determined.
+They should be avoided by pregnant or breastfeeding women since their safety has not been determined for these groups.

 Supplements That Support GABA Function Naturally